superloopnetwork/superloopAT/README.md

 [ip_address],[hostname],[username],[password],[vendor],[type]

 There are a total of 6 fields seperated by the delimiter comma ','.
+Do not leave any new lines between entries and end of file.

 [ip_address] - ip address of the device; [hostname] - hostname of device; [username] - username to log into device; [password] - password to log into device (encrypted in base64 format); [vendor] - vendor name in small letters; current support vendors are, 'cisco','arista','juniper','brocade'; if other vendors are used, the application will still accept it but will create an unknown object type; [type] - type of device; 'router', 'switch', 'firewall', etc...